whataboutyou-ai/eunomia/pkgs/sdks/langchain/README.md

 # Eunomia SDK for LangChain

-This package allows to stream [LangChain's loaders][langchain-loaders-docs] resources and their metadata to the [Eunomia][eunomia-github] server for an easier policy configuration process.
+This package provides integrations between [LangChain][langchain-website] and [Eunomia][eunomia-github], allowing you to:

+- Register documents loaded by any [LangChain's loader][langchain-loaders-docs] to the Eunomia server
+- Enforce authorization policies on documents retrieved by any [LangChain retriever][langchain-retriever-docs]

 ## Installation